enonic/old-xp-doc/doc/tutorials/my-first-app/hello-world-site.rst

 ===========================

 .. |monitoricon| image:: images/icon-monitor.png
-.. |appsicon| image:: images/icon-apps.png

-Our next goal is to set up a "Hello World" site in the Content Manager app, but first we must add some initial configuration to our project.
+Our next goal is to set up a "Hello World" site in Content Studio, but first we must add some initial configuration to our project.

 Site descriptor